Willows Vet Group - Manchester Vet Centre6-8 Tatton Road

 I attended this practice as I found a stray in appalling condition, this vets was the nearest to the location I found the dog.
 When I walked in I was greeted by a receptionist who didn't really seem to understand the severity of the situation, the vet nurse who was also there proceeded to scan the dog for a microchip, taking no notice of the disgraceful state of the dogs condition.
 When I asked both staff members what they could do for the dog they said they would try to contact the dog warden but they finished at 4 and they had no where to keep the dog.
 I advised that I could not keep the dog as I had 3 at home, so was I to just let this poor dog roam the street.
 Both staff members just looked and again offered no solution but perhaps I could take the dog to the RSPCA or the Dog Trust in Denton.
 I advised them I,would contact my vets which is Denton Vets for Pets, I called them on route and the difference in service was unbelievable they told me to bring the dog,straight away.
 When I arrived they checked him over and said that there is an out of,hours dog warden and if they couldn't contact them they would keep him there, when I left the dog had been fed and watered and was in a nice kennel.
 Surely vets have a duty of care to all dogs regardless of whether there if a fee payer at the other end of the lead.
 Manchester Vet Practice in Haughton Green certainly didn't have this ethic and I wouldn't take a stray here let alone a loved pet.
 The gulf in class between the two surgeries is written above.

 Vet ResponsePet welfare Thank you for your comments.
 Here at Manchester Veterinary Centre we take all animals welfare very seriously.
 The stray dog in question was brought to the practice towards the end of the day.
-It was seen by a registered veterinary nurse who commented on its poor condition.
+It was seen by a member of the clinical team who commented on its poor condition.
 The kind lady who found the dog was advised that the dog would not be collected by the dog warden that day (even though there is an out of hours service, they do not come immediately).
 As MVC is not a hospital/out of hours practice it was thought best, given the circumstances, that the dog be taken to a facility where it could be looked after overnight.
 To try and help the lady, details of such places were given.
 It was precisely because we wanted the best welfare of the pet that this was considered the best course of action.
 We have successfully re-homed several stray animals with their owners and are very happy to help anyone with these difficult situations.

 5 Stars - 24-05-2016 - Donna S